Rapid Microbiological Methods for Pharmaceutical Laboratories

 These changes are at last creating a favourable climate for the implementation of rapid microbiological methods (RMM) in pharmaceutical laboratories.
 Traditional culture-based microbiological analysis techniques are of very limited value in PAT – they simply take far too long to produce a result.
 But as RMM continue to develop, becoming more capable of producing results in real-time, they will be far more useful, since timely microbiological data are often critical, not only for product release, but also for continuous process monitoring and control.
 As a result, many microbiologists in the pharmaceutical industry are taking a closer look at the technologies available.
 What follows is an overview of commercially available RMM technologies.

-The obvious application for RMM in pharmaceutical manufacturing is in the release of finished products, where the shorter ‘time to result’ may generate considerable cost savings.
+Potential applications The obvious application for RMM in pharmaceutical manufacturing is in the release of finished products, where the shorter ‘time to result’ may generate considerable cost savings.
 But RMM can also play a key role in other routine tests, including:

 - Raw material testing